AkhiraChain/contracts/contracts/marketplace/marketplace.md

 ### What the Marketplace will look like to users

-There are two groups of users — (1) thirdweb's customers who'll set up the marketplace, and (2) the end users of thirdweb customers' marketplaces.
+There are two groups of users — (1) akhira's customers who'll set up the marketplace, and (2) the end users of akhira customers' marketplaces.

-To thirdweb customers, the `Marketplace` can be set up like any of the other thirdweb contract (e.g. 'NFT Collection') through the thirdweb dashboard, the thirdweb SDK, or by directly consuming the open sourced marketplace smart contract.
+To akhira customers, the `Marketplace` can be set up like any of the other akhira contract (e.g. 'NFT Collection') through the akhira dashboard, the akhira SDK, or by directly consuming the open sourced marketplace smart contract.

-To the end users of thirdweb customers, the experience of using the marketplace will feel familiar to popular marketplace platforms like OpenSea, Zora, etc. The biggest difference in user experience will be that performing any action on the marketplace requires gas fees.
+To the end users of akhira customers, the experience of using the marketplace will feel familiar to popular marketplace platforms like OpenSea, Zora, etc. The biggest difference in user experience will be that performing any action on the marketplace requires gas fees.

-- Thirdweb's customers
+- Akhira's customers
-    - Deploy the marketplace contract like any other thirdweb contract.
+    - Deploy the marketplace contract like any other akhira contract.
     - Can set a % 'platform fee'.
 This % is collected on every sale — when a buyer buys tokens from a direct listing, and when a seller collects the highest bid on auction closing.
 This platform fee is distributed to the platform fee recipient (set by a contract admin).
     - Can set auction buffers.
 These auction buffers apply to all auctions being conducted in the market.
-- End users of thirdweb customers
+- End users of akhira customers
     - Can list NFTs for sale at a fixed price.
     - Can edit an existing listing's parameters, e.g. the currency accepted.
 An auction's parameters cannot be edited once it has started.
     - Can make offers to NFTs listed for a fixed price.